RedBearAK/toshy/README.md

 - Manjaro (Arch-based)

+    - NOTE: Manjaro only seems to use X11/Xorg for now
+    - GNOME desktop variant tested
-    - GNOME and Xfce desktop variants tested
+    - Xfce desktop variant tested
+    - KDE Plasma desktop variant tested (see FAQ Re: Application Menu shortcut)

 - EndeavourOS (Arch-based)

     - Most desktops should work in X11/Xorg
-    - GNOME desktop should work in Wayland also (requires extension)
+    - GNOME desktop should work in X11/Xorg and Wayland (requires extension)
+    - KDE (Plasma) desktop should work in X11/Xorg and Wayland

 - Arch in general? (maybe, needs more testing)